 Migrant workers were rendered vulnerable in the cities they built with their own hands.
 Unwelcome and uncared for, a majority of them decided to return to their homes by any means possible.
 And so began the languishing march back.
 Many did not survive the journey.
 A publicly maintained database estimates that by July 4th, more than 300 people died during the mass migration.
 While the Ministry of Labour and Employment claims to have no data, an RTI filed by The Wire revealed that the Indian Railways did have a conservative number with regards to deaths onboard their Shramik Special Trains (special public trains which ran during lockdown to transport migrant labourers).
 In their response to the RTI, the Railways confirmed that at least 80 lives were lost on these Special Trains.
-Among the confirmed deaths were that of two new-born babies and one 8-month-old infant.
+Among the confirmed deaths were that of two newborn babies and one 8-month-old infant.

-We live in a digital age.
-Social media can wield power to hold stakeholders accountable.
+We live in the digital age.
+Social media can wield the power to hold stakeholders accountable.
 In September, aspirants for the Railway Recruitment Board examinations stormed the website over non-communication of exam dates.
 This compelled the Railway Minister to announce the exam’s tentative timeline.
 But the same did not happen with migrants who can rarely afford the time to acquaint themselves with Twitter.
 Workers utilizing the site to demand assistance in reaching home was a rare occurrence.
 Around this time last year, Narendra Modi tweeted once every two hours.
-It is easy to ascertain why he and other government figures easily avoided maintaining the same level of engagement with some of the most at-risk people at a time of intense crisis.
+It is easy to ascertain why he and other figures in the government easily avoided maintaining the same level of engagement with some of the most at-risk people at a time of intense crisis.

 This amended Code increased the number of employees required for standing orders to 300 from 100.
-Now, any establishment that employs less than 300 people is under no obligation to provide its employee's information related to their “classifications, hours of work, holidays, attendance, leave [medical or otherwise]”, conditions of suspension or termination, and any available routes to redressal.
+Now, any establishment that employs less than 300 people is under no obligation to provide its employees' information related to their “classifications, hours of work, holidays, attendance, leave [medical or otherwise]”, conditions of suspension or termination, and any available routes to redressal.
 This would give employers substantial room for exploiting workers by deregulating workplace practices.
-Additionally, the Code mandates that management be notified before the commencement of any strike initiated by distressed workers.
+Additionally, the Code mandates that management be notified prior to the commencement of any strike initiated by distressed workers.
 These measures effectively leave labourers unprotected in a playing field already tilted against them.

 The new codes were not passed until the lockdown was lifted and parliament came into action once again.
 The question remains the same; who will guarantee the proper implementation of the new codes?
-Given the serious lack of implementation of pre-existing labour freedoms, this rapid stripping away of worker rights is concerning, to say the least.
-These codes were passed under minimal oversight and with the same haste that now characterizes the central government's proceedings, most recently witnessed in the new Farm Bills' one-sided approval of the new Farm Bills.
+Given the serious lack of implementation of pre-existing labour freedoms, this rapid stripping away of worker rights is concerning to say the least.
+These codes were passed under minimal oversight and with the same haste that now characterizes the party in power’s proceedings as most recently witnessed in the one-sided approval of the new Farm Bills.